charleschan1108/import_export/README.md

 # import_export

-This package is to support business to make decision pertaining to their trading activities.
+This package is designed to support companies to make informed decision pertaining to their cross boarder trading activities.

 ## Set up
 It is better to create a virtual environment for this project since it will not affect your existing python environment.